Butt Pain During Pregnancy: Causes, Diagnosis And Treatment

 • Use sitz baths and warm water showers to help reduce buttock pain.

-• Try physiotherapy, including strengthening exercises, water exercises, transcutaneous electrical nerve stimulation (TENS) to help alleviate pain.
+• Try physiotherapy, including strengthening exercises, water exercises, and transcutaneous electrical nerve stimulation (TENS) to help alleviate pain.

 • Use equipment such as maternity support belts and crutches to help relieve buttock pain due to PGP.